alirezaKhaki/go-gin-todo/README.md

-# Go-gin with modular dependency
+# Go-gin with modular dependency injection

 Clean architecture template with gin framework, go-fx as dependency container, gorm as orm for database related operations.